Help us to improve the quality of social housing

 A foreword from Chris Blackett – Chair of the GMT

 This will impact you, your tenancy and your life in general!
-These reforms are about keeping us safe and making sure that our landlord is accountable to us and that our voices are being heard.
+These reforms, that come into effect from 1 April 2024, are about keeping us safe and making sure that our landlord is accountable to us and that our voices are being heard.

-Prior to our Annual General Meeting (AGM), we will also hosting a Tenant Question Time (TQT) event on Monday 18 September at 6.30pm where we will be discussing the new regulations in more detail.
-You can join us virtually or in person – find out more about the TQT here.
+Prior to our Annual General Meeting (AGM), we will also hosting a Tenant Question Time (TQT) event on Monday 9 September 2024 at 6-8pm where we will be discussing our progress against implementing the new regulations, and the impact this has had on our services.
+You can join us virtually or in person – more details about this to follow.

 We hope you find this information useful; please get in touch if you have any questions!